KevinMarquette/kevinmarquette.github.io/index.md

 ## Blog\Research

-My primary focus of my [blog](\blog) is PowerShell.
+The primary focus of my [blog](\blog) is on PowerShell.
 I love to learn and research ideas in PowerShell.
 When I find something interesting or new, I write about those discoveries.
-I have content for all skill levels.
+There is content for all skill levels.

 When I cover fundamentals, my intention is that everyone walks away learning something.
 My coverage on [hashtables](\2016-11-06-powershell-hashtable-everything-you-wanted-to-know-about) gently introduces hashtables and continues on to take the topic to the most advanced details.